kykyCode/travel_app/README.md

 * [Features](#features)

 ## General info
-A Flutter app that makes traveling easeier by bringing people into specific groups.
+A Flutter app that makes traveling easier by bringing people into specific groups.

 ## Technologies
 Project is created with: